Updated 16th June 2020

 Black Hat SEO Techniques to Avoid

-Rather than keyword stuffing, proper usage of keywords should be practised.
-Only including the words where it makes sense will optimise your site.
-Utilising keywords to help readers understand your content and message prioritises users which should be your goal.
+Rather than keyword stuffing, optimise your site by only including the words where it makes sense.
+Utilising keywords to help readers understand your content and message puts the user first, which should be your goal.
 Relevancy is much more important than repetition.

-Using keywords that are related to your topic to bring in audiences that are seeking your content is the right thing to do.
-It supports the mission of search engines and the needs of internet surfers.
-Providing appropriate words shows the relevancy of your site and it builds trust in your audience which leads to long-term traffic for your business.
+Instead, use keywords that are related to your topic to bring in audiences who are seeking your content.
+It supports the mission of search engines and the needs of web surfers.
+Providing appropriate keywords shows the relevancy of your site and builds audience trust, leading to long-term traffic for your business.

 Hidden Text and Tiny Text

 Including text that matches the page’s background, text that is too small to be legible or including links that are difficult to find are all considered black hat SEO tactics.
 Doing so increases the word count on your site and including keywords in this manner manipulates search engines into thinking your site is more relevant than it is.

 Search engines will detect these hidden texts and will believe your site is great for readers as it's filled with keywords.
 However, in reality, there is not much content or value to people.

 White hat SEO practices include using appropriate text colours that contrast with the background and font sizes that are easy to read.
 Providing honest, quality content to readers and search engines is essentially what white hat SEO is about.

 Filling your site with content from another website (even with permission) is called duplicate content or a mirror site.
 Not only are you using content that isn't yours, duplicate content doesn't provide readers with new information - which goes against search engine aims.

 Cheating the system by not using your own work to earn traffic creates an unfair playing field for your competitors.
 Also, duplicating content from more credible sources and using their text to give your own site more authority is fraudulent.